 Cheshire East has no specific information about homelessness in local rural settlements.
-We will address this issue as an objective in the Homelessness Strategy, and if evidence suggests this is a significant problem, then a number of things could be pursued, such as a rural-specific homelessness strategy, new models of partnership working, and improved monitoring.
+Cheshire East will address this issue as a priority in the Homelessness Strategy, and if evidence suggests this is a significant problem, then a number of things could be pursued, such as a rural-specific homelessness strategy, new models of partnership working, and improved monitoring.

-Action Plan 4.4: Explore homelessness issues in rural communities
+Action Plan 4.b: Explore homelessness issues in rural communities